Back to blog

 Sometimes the estoppel comes back with a balance the seller didn't expect.
 Maybe they forgot about that $200 fine for the unapproved fence.
 Maybe they didn't realize interest had been accruing on a late payment from two years ago.

-A $3,500 payoff that the seller thought would be $300 can create real friction.
-The seller may dispute the charges.
-The management company may need time to research.
-Meanwhile, the closing date isn't moving.
+A $3,500 payoff that the seller thought would be $300 can blow up a deal.
+The seller disputes the charges.
+The management company needs time to research.
+The closing date isn't moving.

-The earlier this gets surfaced, the more time there is to resolve it.
-Yet another reason to order on day one.
+The earlier this gets surfaced, the more time there is to fix it.
+One more reason to order on day one.

 Estoppel letters are simple documents with a complicated delivery process.
 The content is just numbers on a page.
-The challenge is the fragmented ordering system, the variable turnaround times, and the frequent errors.
+The challenge is the fragmented ordering system and the unpredictable turnaround times, compounded by errors that nobody catches until it's almost too late.